Large- and Medium-Scale Anisotropies in the Arrival Directions of Cosmic Rays observed with KASCADE-Grande

+For a better comparison with previous KASCADE-Grande analyses~\citep{Chiavassa:2015jbg,Apel:2019afz} (columns 5 \& 6) we also study the dipole anisotropy with the East--West derivative method (columns 7 \& 8); see the Appendix.
+The best-fit amplitudes and their standard deviations inferred with this method are somewhat larger than official results.
+This seems to be related to different values of the effective right ascension step $\Delta \alpha$ in Eq.~(\ref{eq:EWdipole}); whereas~\cite{Apel:2019afz} choose $20^\circ$ we derive values between $12^\circ$ and $13^\circ$ based on Eq.~(\ref{eq:dalphaestimator}).
+We have checked from reconstructions of Monte Carlo data that this expression provides an unbiased estimator of $\Delta \alpha$.
+One can notice that the max-$\mathcal{L}$ reconstruction is more precise, {\it i.e.},~the standard deviation on the dipole amplitude is smaller than $\sqrt{2/N_{\rm tot}}/\Delta\alpha$ expected from the East--West derivative method (see Appendix C in \cite{Ahlers:2018qsm}).

-For a better comparison with previous KASCADE-Grande analyses~\citep{Chiavassa:2015jbg,Apel:2019afz} (columns 5 \& 6) we also study the dipole anisotropy with the East-West derivative method (columns 7 \& 8); see Appendix~\ref{appA}.
-Note, that the data used in our analysis deviate from that of \cite{Apel:2019afz}, in that we do not discard events having the largest particle density measured by station number 15 showing a strong non-uniform azimuthal distribution in the local coordinate system.
-The max-$\mathcal{L}$ method does not require this additional cut, since the reconstruction does not rely on symmetries of the local angular acceptance.
+Note that the analysis of \cite{Apel:2019afz} applied an additional quality cut to the data, discarding events having the largest particle density measured by station number 15.
+This subset of events shows a strong nonuniform azimuthal distribution in the local coordinate system.
+The max-$\mathcal{L}$ method does not require this quality cut, since the reconstruction does not rely on symmetries of the local angular acceptance.